Television in New Zealand: History

 Full-time television broadcasting was first introduced in New Zealand in 1960 and transmitted from the NZBC's existing 1YA radio broadcasting facility at 74 Shortland Street in Auckland, now home to the University of Auckland's Gus Fisher Gallery.
-The annual television licence fee was NZ£4 ($8).
+The annual television licence fee was £NZ4 ($8).
 Prime Minister Walter Nash had made a surprise announcement (a surprise both to the NZBS and to other members of the Labour government) in London in November 1959 that New Zealand would have television within twelve months; the system was to be state-owned but to carry commercials, and would be introduced in stages in the four main centres.
 The first non-experimental programme was transmitted on Wednesday 1 June 1960.

 New Zealand, like Australia and most of western Europe, adopted the 625-line standard for television.
 In contrast, United Kingdom used the 405-line standard exclusively until 1964.

 Initially, programming was done on a regional basis, with different services broadcasting from the main cities, AKTV2 in Auckland, being the first on 1 June 1960, followed in 1961 by CHTV3 in Christchurch on 1 June and WNTV1 in Wellington on 1 July, and then DNTV2 in Dunedin on 31 July 1962.
+There was no network between the stations at the time; tapes of shows were transferred between each station for broadcast, usually starting in Auckland and working their way south to Dunedin.
 Today, however, programming and scheduling is done in Auckland where all the major networks are now headquartered.

 National won the 1960 election, and the new Minister of Broadcasting, Arthur Kinsella in the new National government rewrote the Broadcasting Act of 1936, and set up the state-owned New Zealand Broadcasting Corporation (NZBC) in 1962 to control public radio and television (although the party had been polarised between having a state-owned, private enterprise or mixed system).

 The first broadcast relay stations were commissioned in 1963, extending television coverage to Hamilton, Tauranga and Palmerston North.
-Coverage was further expanded to Napier-Hastings and Invercargill in 1964, Timaru in 1965, and Whangarei and New Plymouth in 1966.
+Coverage was further expanded to Napier-Hastings and Invercargill in 1964, Timaru in 1965, and Whangārei and New Plymouth in 1966.
 In addition, a number of televiewers' societies were established to set up and operate their own translators.